- Optrel Crystal 2.0 Welding Helmet Features

 Yes, given that the PAPR system is made by the same people that make these welding helmets, they are completely compatible with each other.
 The crystal 2.0 system and crystal lens arrangement are not affected at all by this.

-Optrel AG is a Swiss manufacturer that specializes in lens and eye protection gear for the industry and widely used in stick welding, MIG welding, TIG welding, grind mode, etc.
+Optrel AG is a Swiss manufacturer that specializes in the lens and eye protection gear for the industry and widely used in stick welding, MIG welding, TIG welding, grind mode, etc.

 Their crystal lens technology (and its 4 to 12 protection) is the latest in a long line of well-designed products that support the welder at work.